Baubau History, Family Crest & Coats of Arms

 The surname Baubau was first found in Auvergne, a historic province in south central France.

-Important Dates for the Baubau family
+Early History of the Baubau family

 This web page shows only a small excerpt of our Baubau research.
 Another 256 words (18 lines of text) covering the years 1400, 1430, 1646, 1669, and 1816 are included under the topic Early Baubau History in all our PDF Extended History products and printed products wherever possible.